dustmop/rasterjs/docs.md

 `gameboy`: Colors used by the Gameboy handheld console.

-`zx-spectrum`: Colors used by the ZX Spectrum 8-bit console.
+`zx-spectrum`: Colors used by the ZX Spectrum 8-bit computer.

+`c64`: Colors used by the Commodore 64 8-bit computer.

 `pico8`: Colors used by the Pico-8 fantasy console.